 - 2.9 Game Scale: Each map hex is approximately 140 yards across.
 Infantry and cavalry units represent regiments or battalions, and artillery units represent individual batteries or sections.
 One Strength Point equals about 50 men or a single gun.
-Each Game Turn represents roughly 20 minutes. - 2.10 Map Terrain Features: Various types of terrain are depicted on the game map and are identified on the Terrain Key on the Player Aid. - levels, from 1 to 8 (1075 feet to 1250 feet).
+Each Game Turn represents roughly 20 minutes. - 2.10 Map Terrain Features: Various types of terrain are depicted on the game map and are identified on the Terrain Key on the Player Aid. - a.
+Elevation Levels: Every hex is at one of eight elevation levels, from 1 to 8 (1075 feet to 1250 feet).
 Each level is approximately 25 feet.
 Example hexes of the different levels are: 1 (2517); 2 (2418); 3 (2317); 4 (2217); 5 (2116); 6 (2014); 7 (1813); 8 (1613).
 A hex's Level is important for Line of Sight (LOS) purposes.
 Hexes are color-coded to indicate their level, with the darkest green being the lowest elevation and yellow as the highest.
 The levels also have a black contour line between them where the elevation changes one level.
 Multiple black lines indicate a change in level equal to the number of lines.
 At numerous points on the map are small numbers indicating the level of the hex.
 The map needs to be read more like a topographic map using the contour lines and the level numbers along with the colors to make it clear. - b.
 Terrain Features: A hex is only considered to contain one terrain feature.
 If the terrain's graphic occupies or traverses at least half of the hex, the entire hex contains that terrain for all purposes.

 - c.
 Buildings and Fences: No effect in the game and shown larger than actual size for historical reference. - d.
-Clear: Clear affects movement only.
+Clear: Clear effects movement only.

 - e.
-Brush: Brush has no effect on the LOS, support, cavalry charge, or combat but does affect movement. - f.
-Orchard: Orchard has no effect on the LOS or support but does affect movement and fire combat.
+Brush: Brush has no effect on the LOS, support, cavalry charge, or combat but does effect movement. - f.
+Orchard: Orchard has no effect on the LOS or support but does effect movement and fire combat.
 Hex 3310 is an orchard hex.
 (Mentioned because it's almost exactly half a hex)

-g.
-Woods: Woods blocks LOS, causes units to be unsupported, and affects movement and fire combat.
+- 1214° - g.
+Woods: Woods blocks LOS, causes units to be unsupported, and effects movement and fire combat. - h.
+Roads: There are two types of Road hexes:

-h.
-Roads: There are two types of Road hexes: Trails and Roads.
-Units traveling from one Trail/ Road hex to an adjacent Trail/ Road hex with a connecting "Road" graphic pay only 1 Movement Point, regardless of the other terrain in the hex or the hexside crossed.
-Units moving along Road hexes (not trails) may use the March Column movement rate (Series Rules 10.5a) and thus pay only 1⁄2 Movement Point per hex when under Maneuver Orders.
+Trails and Roads.
+Units traveling from one

+Trail/ Road hex to an adjacent Trail/ Road

+hex with a connecting "Road" graphic pay

+only 1 Movement Point, regardless of the other terrain in

+the hex or the hexside crossed.
+Units moving along Road

+hexes (not trails) may use the March Column movement rate (Series Rules 10.5a) and thus pay only 1⁄2 Movement Point per hex when under Maneuver Orders.
 Artillery units moving along Road hexes (not trails) pay 1⁄2 Movement Point per hex.

-i.
+- i.
 Dry Stream: Is a hex with a blue Stream graphic within it and has no effect in the game in any manner (these are included for historical and geographical accuracy only).
-Roads crossing such may have a ford symbol, bridge, or no symbol but again it is just art, it has no game effect.
+Roads crossing such - may have a ford symbol, bridge, or no symbol but again it is just art, it has no game effect. - j.

-j.
 Wilson's Creek: This is distinguished from the dry stream by its greater width and the fact it goes along the hexsides instead of through a hex.
-Wilson's Creek affects movement, is on a higher Level than the adjacent hex.
-Moving/Attacking from the lower-Level hex through a Slope hexside to a higher-Level hex is deemed going "upslope" and vice-versa is going "downslope".
-Note that some hexsides change Level elevation but do not have a Slope hexside (these are very gentle slopes).
-Slope hexsides have movement and combat effects when the relevant unit is going Upslope.

-Close Combat, and Retreat.
+Wilson's Creek effects movement, Close Combat, and Retreat.
 Attacking across Wilson's Creek, including at a ford, is a two (2) column shift to the left for Close Combat.
 Retreating across Wilson's Creek, except at a Ford, adds a Morale Hit to those retreating units.
 If this would cause a break test this is disregarded.
 (The worst that can happen is a unit reaches Disrupted).